Layla vs. Casper

 Sinkage and Motion Transfer

-Sinkage and motion transfer depend on which firmness setting you configure the Layla to.
+Sinkage and motion transfer depend on which firmness level you prefer.
 As sinkage is largely weight dependant, Andrew sunk down more on the softer side than I did, but this is something he enjoys as he prefers the feeling of his body being contoured in foam which helps support his back and shoulders as well.

-A firm setting of the mattress causes less sinkage and the edge support is also better on the firm setting than the soft for the same reason.
+A firm side of the mattress causes less sinkage and the edge support is also better on the firm side than on the soft for the same reason.
 The Layla has a good edge support and Andrew did not compress or sink down to the foundation as it often happens with other memory foam mattresses.

 When it comes to motion transfer, it is almost non-existent with Layla both on its soft side as well as on the firm side, which is a great benefit for couples.